Mat0u5/LifeSeries-docs/docs/commands/detailed/boogeyman.md

 :::

 ::: tip What is the Boogeyman?
-The Boogeyman is a randomly selected player, that must kill another player during the session to cure themselves, otherwise they will be punished.
+The Boogeyman is a randomly selected player, that must kill another player during the session to cure themselves, otherwise they will be punished.<br>
+For more information, see the [Boogeyman Overview](/features/boogeyman).
 :::

 ---